nextgis/docs_ngcom/source/webmap_create.rst

 	Make sure all :ref:`Vector layers <ngcom_vector_layer>`, :ref:`Raster layers <ngcom_raster_layer>` and :ref:`PostGIS layers <ngcom_postgis_layer>` which you want to display on Web map have :ref:`Styles <ngcom_styles>` created for them.

 .. note::
-	If you use `internet service <http://nextgis.com/>`_  nextgis.com your Web GIS already has one ready-to-use Web map.
+	If you're using `internet service <http://nextgis.com/>`_  **nextgis.com**\ your Web GIS already has one ready-to-use Web map.
 You can use it for geodata visualization or create an unlimited number of new Web maps.

 #.
 Open :ref:`Resource group <ngcom_resources_group>` where you want to create Web map (by default from the main page of Web GIS you can access Main resource group);
 #.
 Select :menuselection:`Create resource --> Web map` on the right side of Web GIS :ref:`admin console <ngw_admin_interface>`;